microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ```

-If the ray intersects the geometry, the test calculates the time of the hit as well as a surface normal.
-This is then passed to ReportHit(), which either accepts or rejects the hit.
-Before that happens however, the intersection shader needs to convert the normal from primitive local space to world space:
+If the ray intersects the geometry, the test calculates the time of the hit as well as a surface normal in local space.
+The shader then converts the normal to world space and passes it to ReportHit(), which either accepts or rejects the hit.
 ```c
     ...
     if (RayAnalyticGeometryIntersectionTest(localRay, primitiveType, thit, attr))